-In this paper, we investigate the use of barrier certificates for verifying the finite-time safety of continuous-time perturbed deterministic systems governed by ordinary differential equations with perturbation inputs.
-Finite-time safety verification aims to determine if the system remains safe within a specified finite time horizon.
-Specifically, it seeks to establish whether, starting from a predetermined initial set, the system evolves within a designated safe set throughout the given time horizon.
-The main contribution of this study is the revelation that the existence of a time-dependent barrier certificate is both a necessary and sufficient condition for the system's safety over finite time horizons, when the initial set is compact and the safe set is open and bounded.
-The time-dependent barrier certificate is negative over the initial set at the initial time instant, non-negative over the boundary of the safe set, and exhibits non-increasing behavior along the system dynamics throughout the specified finite time horizon.
+In this paper, we investigate the use of time-dependent barrier certificates for finite-time safety verification of continuous-time systems governed by ordinary differential equations with perturbation inputs.
+Finite-time safety verification aims to establish whether, starting from a predetermined initial set, the system evolves within a designated safe set throughout the given time horizon.
+The main contribution of this study is the revelation that the existence of a continuously differentiable time-dependent barrier certificate is both a necessary and sufficient condition for the system's safety over finite-time horizons.
 This revelation is explored within the framework of Hamilton-Jacobi reachability.
-Initially, we design a value function that remains strictly negative over the initial set if and only if the system is safe within the finite time horizon.
+Initially, we design a value function that remains strictly negative over the initial set if and only if the system is safe within the finite-time horizon.
 This value function is defined based on the function that describes the safe set and the system's trajectories.
-Subsequently, we reduce the value function to the uniquely Lipschitz viscosity solution of a Hamilton-Jacobi partial differential equation.
-As a third step, we derive a condition from the Hamilton-Jacobi equation and demonstrate that this condition allows for the existence of a continuously differentiable function if and only if the system is safe over the finite time horizon.
+Subsequently, we reduce the value function to the unique Lipschitz viscosity solution of a Hamilton-Jacobi partial differential equation.
+As a third step, we derive a condition from the Hamilton-Jacobi equation and demonstrate that this condition allows for the existence of a continuously differentiable function if and only if the system is safe over the finite-time horizon.
 Finally, we show that this continuously differentiable function serves as a time-dependent barrier certificate.